 The American Legion, The Department of Iowa, Post 298

-Post 298 has had changes proposed to the Constitution and Bylaws.
-Click on the blue links to go to the in-progress document.
-We will vote on the changes at our April meeting.
+Post 298 has had changed the Constitution and Bylaws.
+Click on the blue links to go to the final documents.

 The American Legion prepares for the Centennial - Marion has a page - http://centennial.legion.org/

 Still serving: itís who we are

 In 1919, The American Legion was founded on four pillars: Veterans Affairs & Rehabilitation, National Security, Americanism, and Children & Youth.
 Each of these pillars encompasses a variety of programs that benefit our nationís veterans, its servicemembers, their families, the youth of America and ordinary citizens.
 These programs make a difference in hundreds of thousands of lives each year.

 Our organizationís positions and programs are guided by resolutions passed by American Legion National Convention delegates, and by committee and commission members who represent 2.5 million wartime veterans and their families.
 These programs, and the men and women who take the time to perform them allow The American Legion to make a difference on the local, state and national levels.

 Itís who we are and what we do.

 Beginning July 1, 2011, all members of The American Legion were given the option to renew their membership and pay their dues online for the following membership year.
 To learn more about the procedures, visit www.legion.org/renew to view instructional videos

 Legion Meetings are the Second Monday of each month at 7:30 PM

 To rent the hall for receptions, banquets, or other events, contact Leonard Olson.
 Please call the post at 319-377-8320.